poornapavan23/Inverse-kinematic-modeling-using-robo-analyzer-/README.md

-#  EX-04 Inverse-kinematic-modeling-using-robo-analyzer-
+# Inverse-kinematic-modeling-using-robo-analyzer-

 ## AIM:
-To analyze the inverse kinematics using DH parameters for a 3 dof planer and 3 dof articulated robot using roboanalyzer.
+To analyze the inverse kinematics using DH parameters for a 3 dof planer and 3 dof articulated robot using roboanalyzer and polt the graph of joint angle for a given  input end effector position .

 ### COMPONENTS REQUIRED:
 1.Robo analyzer software